nbloomf/hakyll-shortcode/README.md

 This module aims to approximate the functionality of WordPress shortcodes for [Hakyll](https://jaspervdj.be/hakyll/) sites.

+## short-what?

 Shortcodes are strings of the form

 ``[tag attr1='val1' attr2='val2' ... attrN='valN']``

-which get expanded at compile time, typically into an ``iframe``.
+that you sprinkle throughout your markdown which get expanded at compile time, typically into an ``iframe``.
 They provide a nice user interface on top of fiddly embed APIs.

+## Usage

 The module exports two functions: